What is PAP/CPAP Therapy?

 In either scenario, wash water chambers more frequently--every 2-3 days in soapy water--rinse well and air dry.
 Remember to separate the inner seal when doing so.

-Once you are able to obtain distilled water regularly again replace the water chamber if it has deteriorated.
+Once you're able to obtain distilled water regularly again, replace the water chamber if it has deteriorated.